-While Arrested Development was on the air in the early 2000s, it had a hard time finding regular viewers because the series' comedy was so layered.
-It wasn’t until the series was available on DVD that audiences could then search for all of its brilliant punch lines.
-Here are 20 hidden jokes in Arrested Development that you might have missed.
+When Arrested Development first began its television run on November 2, 2003, it had a hard time finding regular viewers because the series' comedy was so layered.
+It wasn’t until the show was released on DVD, and then streaming, that audiences began to notice—and search for—its many brilliant hidden punchlines.
+To celebrate Arrested Development's 15th anniversary, here are 20 hilarious jokes you might have missed the first time around.

 Gob performs an illusion for George Michael where he turns a $20 bill into a Monopoly board game.
 Gob asks him if he has the board game and George Michael responds, “I think I might.”
 Later we see George Michael rummaging in the attic in front of a stack of Monopoly board games.